-The band themselves were struggling with Solo efforts, with probably none being as successful as they would have liked.
+The band themselves were struggling with Solo efforts, with none being as successful as they would have liked.
 This offer gave them the opportunity to explore their own songwriting in a band setting that had a better chance of success.
 They also decided that it would be a shame not to tour with the new album.

 Apparently the the band wanted Mike Batt to produce new album but he was taking 2 years off music, sailing around the world.
 They got in Gus Dudgeon, long time producer for Elton John.